emarmolsanchez/eMIRNA/README.md

 The third eMIRNA module aims to calculate a series of structural, statistical and sequence-derived features from each sequence that had passed previous filtering, in order to obtain an estimated representation of their structural characteristics.
 Afterwards, these feature matrices will be processed by the prediction software to discriminate between microRNAs and other type of sequences.

-A modified version of Triplet-SVM pipeline is implemented in the eMIRNA.Features module.
+A modified version of Triplet-SVM pipeline [4] is implemented in the eMIRNA.Features module.
 Triplet-SVM perl scripts 1 to 3 (available at `bin/`) should be located at computer `$PATH`, so as the function is properly executed.
 RNAfold executable must also be installed and available at `$PATH`.
 All Triplet-SVM perl scripts should have execution permission allowed, which can easily be set with command `chmod 777`.

 When running the eMIRNA.Features, rescaling of feature values will be implemented unless users specify otherwise (`normalize = TRUE/FALSE`).
 Features rescaling demonstrated better overall performance of trained SVM models to discriminate between miRNAs and other non-coding sequences.

-When dealing with poorly annotated species (which may be the case of a great number of users willing to implemente the eMIRNA pipeline for predicting novel miRNA candidates), users are advised to use the `normalize = FALSE` option, which will cause a slightly worse performance of trained SVM model.
+When dealing with poorly annotated species (which may be the case of a great number of users willing to implemente the eMIRNA pipeline for predicting novel miRNA candidates), users are advised to use the `normalize = FALSE` option, which will cause a slightly worse performance of trained SVM model, but will allow a much better representation of feature spatial positioning for fitting the SVM Hyperplane, hence resulting in a more accurate prediction afterwards, despite the overall decrease in reported SVM performance.

 Besides, users could choose a better annotated species for algorithm training, such as humans or mice, and apply the `normalize = TRUE` option, which will increase SVM model performance and behave similarly to non-rescaled SVM model in poorly annotated species.
 Inter-species exchangeability of trained SVM algorithms is only advised for closely related species and absolutely not recommended if species do not belong to, at least, the same class taxonomic rank.

 The function requires three arguments: